SRombauts/SQLiteCpp/README.md

 in your project code base, and compile/link against the sqlite library.

 The easiest way to do this is to add the wrapper as a library.
-The proper "CMakeLists.txt" file defining the static library is provided in the src/ subdirectory, so you simply have to add_directory(SQLiteCpp/src) to you main CMakeLists.txt and link to the "SQLiteCpp" wrapper library.
+The "CMakeLists.txt" file defining the static library is provided in the root directory, so you simply have to add_subdirectory(SQLiteCpp) to you main CMakeLists.txt and link to the "SQLiteCpp" wrapper library.
 Thus this SQLiteCpp repository can directly be used as a Git submoldule.